ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms after 4pm.
-Mostly cloudy.
-High near 86, with temperatures falling to around 84 in the
+Partly sunny.
+High near 87, with temperatures falling to around 84 in the
          afternoon.
-South southeast wind around 9 mph.
+South southeast wind 5 to 8 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">